KernelWanderers/OCSysInfo/README.md

 - @[Joshj23](https://github.com/Joshj23icy) — for extensive help in researching how to discover hardware information on Linux platforms, and providing a big portion of machines used for unit testing.

-- @[Flagers](https://github.com/flagersgit) — for general guidance, documentation reference, implementation ideas, general support, documentation, and much, much more.
+- @[Flagers](https://github.com/flagersgit) — for general guidance, documentation reference, implementation ideas, general support, documentation, help in fixing the source code's faulty logic, and much, much more.

 - @[Acidanthera](https://github.com/Acidanthera) — for the OpenCore bootloader (its community is what drew inspiration for this project.)